 Clinical evaluation, assessment and management of a wide range of musculoskeletal disorders.
 Focuses on a clinical approach to musculoskeletal problems as they present in primary care.

 'Musculoskeletal Disorders' is a key paper in the musculoskeletal suite of papers.
-It covers the basic medical and orthopaedic disorders commonly encountered in musculoskeletal management.
-It focuses on a clinical approach to musculoskeletal problems as they present in primary care.
-The modules aim to provide a firm clinical science platform relevant to practising musculoskeletal management in primary care.
-While not completely exhaustive in its content, the major diseases and disorders affecting the musculoskeletal system are covered in detail.
+It covers a range of medical and orthopaedic disorders commonly encountered in a musculoskeletal setting, particularly focussing on musculoskeletal problems as they present in primary care.
+The modules provide a firm, evidence based platform relevant to musculoskeletal management in primary care, and cover in detail a range of diseases and disorders affecting the musculoskeletal system.

 |Paper title||Musculoskeletal Disorders|